Scholastique Mukasonga: Works

 Her first book, an autobiography entitled Inyenzi ou les Cafards (Cockroaches), appeared in 2006.
 It is a portrayal of her mother and a description of her childhood, in the village of Nyamata where her family was deported in 1960.
 The book describes persecutions, but also the happy days with her family despite everything.
-Her second book, La femme aux pieds nus (The Barefoot Woman), is a homage to her mother, Stefania, and to all of the women of Nyamata who dedicated themselves to the survival of their children from certain death.
+Her second book, La femme aux pieds nus (The Barefoot Woman), is a homage to her mother, Stefania, and to all the women of Nyamata who dedicated themselves to the survival of their children from certain death.
 It offers a portrayal of tradition and daily life in Rwanda.
 Mukasonga considers these first two books as a memorial and a tomb to her loved ones and all the anonymous inhabitants of Nyamata who lie in ossuaries or mass graves.
-L'Iguifou is a compilation of short stories that mark the passage from autobiography to fiction.
+L'Iguifou is a compilation of short stories that mark Mukasonga's passage from autobiography to fiction.

 In her novel Notre-Dame du Nil (Our Lady of the Nile), she incarnates a high school perched on a mountain of 8,202 feet, not far from the presumed source of the Nile.
 Here, the daughters of dignitaries meet, and the number of Tutsi is limited to 10% of the students.
 Behind closed doors, so-called ethnic rivalries are continually provoked and reinforced by the unity of the location and the rainy season.
-This fictive novel is evidently based on autobiographical elements: the Notre-Dame high school of the book resembles the Notre-Dame de Citeaux high school in Kigali where she was a student, and the purge of Tutsi students is clearly the one she experienced in 1973 when she was exiled to Burundi.
+This fictive novel is evidently based on autobiographical elements: the Notre-Dame high school in the book resembles the Notre-Dame de Citeaux high school in Kigali where she was a student, and the purge of Tutsi students is clearly the one she experienced in 1973 when she was exiled to Burundi.